-Drew has published over 70 journal articles, 7 book chapters, 21 handbooks and multimedia articles, and 53 abstracts.
+Drew has published over 70 journal articles, 9 book chapters, 22 handbooks and multimedia articles, 116 peer publications and 53 abstracts.
 A highly sought after speaker, Drew has given more than 100 presentations at local, state, national and international meetings.

 As one of the leading pharmacy scholars in pharmacotherapy of fungal infections, Drew is at the forefront of advancing the understanding and use of antifungal agents.
 He has also played a pivotal role in leading the efforts toward the proper use of antimicrobial agents.